MatthewCookUNR/LED-Audio-Equalizer/README.md

 # LED-Audio-Equalizer
-Application for Arduino UNO that will take audio input to output it to a colorful display on a LED light panel.
+Application for Arduino UNO that will use audio input to output a colorful display on a LED light panel.
 The lights will be based on audio frequencies.